popatkaran/popat-karan/src/data/tutorials/spryker/solution_architect.md

 > Explains the difference between Enterprise, Solution and Technical Architects.
 Determines key job responsibilities of a Spryker Solution Architect.

-### In the IT world you can meet different architects:
+### In the IT world you can meet different architects

 - Technical Architects
 - Solution Architects